GenericMappingTools/pygmt/doc/ecosystem.md

 arrays with geospatial attributes such as coordinate reference systems (CRS) and spatial extent (bounds).

-Currently, PyGMT relies on [rioxarray][] to to saving multi-band rasters to temporary files in GeoTIFF format, to support processing and plotting 3-D {class}`xarray.DataArray` images.
+Currently, PyGMT relies on [rioxarray][] to save multi-band rasters to temporary files in GeoTIFF format, to support processing and plotting 3-D {class}`xarray.DataArray` images.